krishchopra/Crazy-Eights-Game/README.md

 **Gameplay Instructions:**

 In order to play this game, download all of the files in this repository (excluding this one), and then run the CrazyEights.java file through either an IDE such as Eclipse, or a Java code compiler.
-If you're having any issues, you could also play the game via the online IDE Repl.it [here](https://repl.it/@krishchopra8/Crazy-Eights#Main.java)!
+If you're having any issues, you could also play the game via the online IDE, Repl.it, [here](https://repl.it/@krishchopra8/Crazy-Eights#Main.java)!
 Have fun :)